-“We were looking for an affordable and easy way to scale our computing environment,” said Jeff Painter, IT Manager.
+“We were looking for an affordable and easy way to scale our computing environment,” said Jeff Painter Jr., IT Manager.
 “We had a limited budget and a small IT department.”

 After reviewing solutions from a number of vendors — notably EMC, HP, NetApp and Scale Computing — SPMC chose the Scale Computing HC3 solution.

-“We were really impressed with HC3’s seamless integration of servers, storage and virtualization capabilities,” Painter said.
+“We were really impressed with HC3’s seamless integration of servers, storage and virtualization capabilities,” he said.
 “Plus, we were surprised at how easy it is to use.”